The Wutong Spirits: Plot

 The Wutong that roams regions as Jiangsu and Zhejiang is the southern counterpart of the northern fox spirit.
 Unlike the fox, however, the Wutong is far less easy to exorcise.
 This allows him to forcibly impose himself upon women, with their parents and husbands unable to defend them.
 One night, Yan (阎), the wife of Wu pawnbroker Zhao Hong (赵弘), is raped by a Wutong spirit named "Fourth Master" (四郎), who tells her that he will return in five days.

-Zhao learns of his wife's ordeal after returning home from work, but is both too afraid and ashamed to do anything.
-Fourth Master indeed returns on the fifth day, this time with two of his brothers.
-Yan is coerced into wining with the Wutong spirits; thereafter Fourth Master rapes her till she loses consciousness.
-After he leaves, Yan repeatedly tries to commit suicide by hanging but the rope keeps breaking.
+Zhao learns of his wife's ordeal, after returning home from work, but is both too afraid and ashamed to do anything.
+Fourth Master returns on the fifth day, this time with two of his brothers.
+Yan is coerced into drinking with the Wutong spirits; thereafter Fourth Master rapes her till she loses consciousness.
+After he leaves, Yan repeatedly tries to commit suicides by hanging but the rope keeps breaking.

 This goes on for some two or three months, putting a strain on Yan's marriage.
 One night, Zhao's brother Wan (万) decides to pay Zhao a visit, only to find a stranger in his sister-in-law's room.
 He immediately kills the stranger with a knife and discovers that he was a small horse spirit.
 The remaining four Wutong spirits soon arrive at the scene and being a skilled archer, Wan fatally shoots one of them, who is revealed to be a boar spirit.
 He then knifes to death a third spirit, also a boar, before informing Zhao.
 They enjoy a meal of horse meat and pork; the last two Wutong spirits fall off the grid for the following month.

 Having earned the reputation of Wutong slayer, Wan is hired by a Suzhou wood merchant to get rid of a Wutong spirit who has demanded to marry his daughter in exchange for a dowry of one thousand silver taels.
 Wan promptly confronts the spirit and hacks off one of his legs.
 The spirit flees to the river, and Wan later marries the merchant's daughter.
 The fifth Wutong spirit permanently goes into hiding.
 In his postscript, Pu Songling praises the heroism of Wan.